It will only spread the fiery chemical around your mouth and make the burning sensation worse.

 That’s backed up by the scientific consensus: You can train your tongue to be desensitized to capsaicin, the component that makes things taste spicy.
 The Atlantic looked into the science behind training yourself to eat spicy food and found that you really can desensitize your tongue’s receptors to capsaicin over time.

-How do you stop poop from burning after eating spicy food?
+How do you stop your nose from running when eating spicy food?

-Can eating spicy food make your pee burn?
+Why does spicy food make your nose run?